Verdant creates natural, healthy and sustainable homewares, using local and easily renewable materials that support People and Land.

 After having to search further and further afield to look for fabrics that fitted my ethos I started Verdant Design.
-I now have 20 years experience in textiles and 12 years in Interiors and Soft Furnishings.
+I now have over 20 years of experience in textiles and 16 years in Interiors and Soft Furnishings.
 In 2012 I completed the Certificate in Ecological Building and Design, which evaluates building materials, and alternative energy and water sources (see BBE for more information).

 Together with my family, we are committed to living a more sustainable lifestyle.